The Importance of Typography

 In conclusion, choosing the right typeface to represent your brand on your website and social content can be overwhelming.
 With so many styles and fonts to choose from, the right decision depends on more than just visual aesthetics, the personality you are trying to create for your brand, and its message.

 Suppose you're looking to create a new website, interface, or social content for your brand but don't know where to start.
-In that case, our creative team at DuartePino is here to help you take the following steps in creating the perfect brand aesthetic through personalized typography that stays consistent in all of your internal and external communications and content.
+In that case, our creative team at DuartePino is here to help you take the following steps in creating the perfect brand aesthetic through personalized typography that remains consistent across all your internal and external communications and content.

 Pedroglifos: Puerto Rico's first font foundry coming soon